Healing From the Pain and Trying to Make Sense of Life

 Addiction is addiction.
 Start couples therapy to help learn how to build a healthier relationship and recover together.
 Individual counseling might help for you to decide what you want…and then stick to it.
-Also, get educated about what you can and cannot do to rebuild the relationship.
-Dr. Patrick Carnes is a prolific author who gives great advice for both the partner and for the addict.
+Couples counseling will also help get you educated about what you can and cannot do to rebuild the relationship.

-Learn what is healthy sex.
+Learn about what healthy sex is.
 Sex experiences can be extremely skewed when having an intimate relationship with someone who suffers from a sexual addiction.
-If you have become indoctrinated into sexual roles which seems abnormal, re-educate yourself as to your needs and desires.
+If you have become indoctrinated into sexual roles which seems abnormal, re-educate yourself to your needs and desires.

 Get educated on sexual addiction:

 There are many books on sexual addiction and how to handle having a partner with sexual addition.
 (Check out my sexual addiction resources page for specific tools to help you take back your life).

 Sex addicts have difficulty setting healthy boundaries.
 Teach your partner what is acceptable in the relationship and what is not.
 Then, it is your job to keep strong to what you say and follow through.